nocaremc/nodex-ws/README.md

 # Things I want in this library

 - [x] authenticate with any account (web)
-- [ ] authenticate with other methods
-- [ ] list the balances of accounts
+- [x] list the balances of accounts
 - [ ] send money to other accounts
 - [ ] obtain a list of all assets
 - [ ] obtain a list of all asset pairs